 It is important to be aware of the scope of the judicial conduct framework.
 It is a framework governed by the Act and the Procedures.
 The information provided is not legal advice and is not intended to be legal advice.
 It is strongly recommended that a person considering making a complaint read the information contained on this page and familiarise themselves with the relevant parts of the following:

-Complaints procedures - Section 52 - 22 May 2023.pdf
+Complaints procedures - Section 52 - 24th June 2024.pdf

 Guidelines for Judicial Conduct and Ethics.pdf